TheNewProgramar/intermediate-telegram-bot/README.md

 what does this bot do:
-- downloding videoes from youtube
+- Downloading videos from YouTube
-- downlodaing videos from instagram
+- Downloading videos from Instagram
-- downloading videoes from tik tok
+- Downloading videos from TikTok